ajhay81/ajhay81/README.md

 - 👋 Hi, I’m Arie Sebayang (Aryeloji)
-- 👀 I’m interested in Web Design, Predictive Analyst, Machine Learning, and AI
+- 👀 I’m interested in Predictive Data Analyst, Data Visualization Expert, Power BI Specialist, Business Intelligence
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking eager to learn on Machine Learning, and AI too which is witch
 - 📫 How to reach me, please follow me on https://www.linkedin.com/in/ariesebayang/

 <!---